Brooke Jenkins: Ethics complaints and diversion program

-In October 2022, reporter Joe Eskenazi revealed that just before leaving the District Attorney's Office, Jenkins had sent sensitive files, including a rap sheet, from the District Attorney's office to Assistant District Attorney Don DuBain's personal email and used those materials in the campaign to recall District Attorney Chesa Boudin.
+In October 2022, Mission Local editor Joe Eskenazi revealed that just before leaving the District Attorney's Office, Jenkins had sent sensitive files, including a rap sheet, from the District Attorney's office to Assistant District Attorney Don DuBain's personal email.
+Neither DuBain, nor Jenkins had any legitimate reason to possess the un-redacted files.
+Jenkins went on to use the un-redacted files in her work for the campaign to recall District Attorney Chesa Boudin.
 In California, disseminating a rap sheet to a person who is unauthorized to receive it is a misdemeanor.
 Jenkins claimed that she accidentally sent the email to DuBain's personal email.